Meet the Emotional Fitness Team

 We are not defined by our past but by the people who embrace us for who we are in the present.
 If I can be of any help to you, I am in the top floor office or I can be found over in Oasis, my door is always open.

-Hello, I’m Ms Thompson and I work with Mrs Hawes (job share) as a SEND Inclusion Practioner on Wednesdays and Thursdays, working with the Oasis team where you can find me at the Oasis hub.
+Hello, I’m Ms Thompson and I am a SEND Inclusion Practitioner, working with the Oasis team.

-My role covers a variety of specialist interventions with assigned SEND students from 1:1 to group interventions, supporting students with SEMH and SEND during their time at SHS.
+My role covers a variety of specialist interventions with assigned SEND students from 1:1 to group interventions, supporting students with SEMH and SEND during their time at Stowmarket High School.
 I really enjoy the Nurture Interventions as I organise different challenges on a weekly basis and like to encourage others to invest in time and themselves.

 “Every interaction is an intervention.”